-Operations relate to the day-to-day operational activity (other than maintenance) enabling water delivery, customer management, asset management planning, financial and ROP reporting, workplace health and safety compliance, and environmental and land management.
+SunWater noted that operations relate to the day-to-day operational activity (other than maintenance) enabling water delivery, customer management, asset management planning, financial and ROP reporting, workplace health and safety compliance, and environmental and land management.

 SunWater's operating expenditure forecasts have been developed on the basis of detailed work instructions and operational manuals for each scheme.